domel/ldbc.github.io/content/english/developer-community.md

 ---
-type: developer-community
+type: generic
 title: Developer Community
 ---

-_This page is only a placeholder, contents will be added later._
+This is just a page stub.

 ### Licensing